BJP is 'jumla party', will defeat it across India: Mamata | Politics

 West Bengal Chief Minister Mamata Banerjee on Sunday termed the BJP as a ''jumla (rhetoric) party'' and asserted that she would defeat the saffron camp across the country in the days to come.

-Banerjee also accused the saffron party of bringing in outsiders to create disturbances during the by-poll.
+The TMC supremo also accused the saffron camp of bringing in outsiders to create disturbances during the by-poll.

 ''The BJP thinks it can do whatever it wants just because it is in power.
 It doesn't follow human rights and democratic rights in the states where it is in power -- Uttar Pradesh, Assam, or Tripura.
 So many people died due to Covid in Uttar Pradesh.
 They did not allow cremation of those bodies and threw them in the Ganga.
 Human rights are violated in these states regularly, but Human Rights Commission won't visit these states,'' she said.